ply-ct/ply/docs/topics/requests.md

 ```
 You'll receive an HTTP 401 (Unauthorized) response unless you include the `githubToken` property
 somewhere in your [values](values).
 Follow the [GitHub token guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 to obtain your personal access token.
-This is a good candidate for the [PLY_VALUES](values#environment-variable)
+This is a good candidate for your [PLY_VALUES](values#environment-variable)
 environment variable, since you don't want to share your access token in version control.

 Next Topic: [Results](results)